ianhecker/Cryptocurrency-Study/index.md

 Solidity has become the forefront of smart contract languages.
 The Ethereum project now officially supports Solidity, with its documentation available [here.](https://solidity.readthedocs.io/en/v0.5.7/)

 ### Scilla
 Scilla is an intermediate-level language designed to be compiled from a higher-level language, and then compiled further into executable bytecode [[4]](#references).
-It is designed to possess the following qualities:
+Scilla possesses the following principles:

 + **Separation between Computation and Communication**

     Contracts are thought of as *communicating automata* in Scilla.
 All computations are independent of each other as *standalone atomic transistions*.
 This separated and automata structure allows division of contract-specific logic from blockchain interactions for cleaner reasoning [[4]](#references).